mickem/nscp/docs/tutorial/core/index.rst

 .. warning::
    We do recommend that you do not skip this step, as you will have issues later and get frustrated...
 What is 15minutes compared to a great monitoring solution?
-   If you still can’t afford these 15 minutes, take the config example in this doc
+   If you still can't afford these 15 minutes, take the config example in this doc

 One important thing to understand when it comes to NSCLient++ configuration is that while most people use ini-files it is not the only posibility other options include registry and remote files.
 But for the reminder of this tutorial we only consider ini files since it is the normal and simplest way.